Batch and Collect Tutorial

 In the example below, we will set up the simulation to ‘collect’ one Car Body and four Wheels, in order to output one car.

 First, build the structure above, remembering to prepopulate the 2 queues with 100 work items each.
 The next step is to configure the Car Assembly activity, so it knows how many work items to collect from each queue to assemble one complete car.

 Select Car Assembly and go to Routing In from the ribbon (collecting is to do with what you bring into an activity).

 Next, choose the Collect discipline from the list on the left-hand side of the dialog.

 You can now tell your simulation how many work items to collect from each queue to output one work item.
 Configure this by selecting each queue and typing the required number in the input box next to collect.
 We require 1 Car Body and 4 Wheels to produce each complete car.
 You will notice the list will update to show the required amount of work items from each queue.

 Before you run the simulation

-Your simulation should look like the below; we have created 25 cars, but one is still in progress (but stuck in Activity 1 because we have run out of wheels).
+After running your simulation, it should look like the below, we have created 25 cars.
+One is still in progress, stuck in the Car Assembly activity because we have run out of wheels.

-To avoid moving work items if all required parts are not present, use the ‘Do not collect until all available’ option on the Routing In dialog.
+To avoid moving work items into the activity before all the required parts are available, use the ‘Do not collect until all available’ option on the Routing In dialog.